sirius1242/sirius1242.github.io/_posts/2018-07-07-Touchpad_in_linux.md

 ## [libinput-gestures](https://wiki.archlinux.org/index.php/Libinput#libinput-gestures)

-Libinput-gestures only support swipe of 3 or 4 fingers and pinch, however, it's enough.
+Libinput-gestures only support swipe of 3 or 4 fingers and pinch.
+However, it's enough.

 You need to install `libinput-gestures` package, and add yourself to group `input`.